Video Game Glossary

 Examples: Starfleet Command, Star Trek Online

-Acronym for "First Person Shooter".
-A first person shooter is any game that the player is called upon to run & gun, firefight to the finish.
-It is common to include a large arsenal of weapons and miltary items, to combat creatures usually refered to as "enemies" to reach the exit.
-In early shooters the objectives were to simply find the exit, but have since evolved to incoporate additional objectives such as but not limited to, killing all enemies, finding all the weapons to story related missions such as push the button to fix the comm link.
+A first-person shooter is any game that the player is called upon to run & gun, firefight to the finish.
+It is common to include a large arsenal of weapons and military items, to combat creatures usually referred to as "enemies" to reach the exit.
+In early shooters the objectives were to simply find the exit, but have since evolved to incorporate additional objectives such as but not limited to, killing all enemies, finding all the weapons to story related missions such as push the button to fix the comm link.

-Simulation/Space or sometimes Space/Shooter.
+This acronym may stand for "Simulation/Space" or sometimes, less commonly, for "Starship/Simulator".
 A seemingly now defunct genre, this was once highly popular.
 It is different than an RPG in that there is no levels or experience bars.
-Rather the focus becomes on presenting highly detailed, accurate expierence to how it would feel to fly planes, spaceships and more.
+Nor is there legendary items or artifacts to hunt down, at least in the traditional sense.
+Rather the focus is on presenting a highly detailed, accurate experience of how it would feel to fly planes, spaceships, drive certain vehicles, and more.

-Learning Tool/Interactive Learning Tool.
-This is not a full on "game" such as what the gaming community has come to expect.
+This is not a genre of full on "games" such as what the gaming community has come to expect.
 Rather its focus is on teaching and conveying information.
-Action, pressure and other staples of other genres of game are genuinelly absent, so the player's focus can remain on absorbing the information.
+Action, pressure and other staples of other genres of game are genuinely absent, so the player's focus can remain on absorbing the information.

 This is not to say all these programs are just computerized reading, there usually is a degree of interactivity, to keep the audience engaged.